What you need to know

 What to wear

-The weather can rapidly switch from hot to chilly so even when it’s hot it’s a good idea to have a jacket.
-Long pants are your best choice, as are boots or shoes with a heel, but any closed toe shoe will work.
+The weather can rapidly switch from hot to chilly, so even when it’s hot it’s a good idea to have a jacket.
+Long pants and sleeves are your best choice, as are boots or shoes with a heel, but any closed toe shoe will work.
 Just don’t wear your sandals.
 Other smart things to bring would be a hat, lip balm, sunscreen and a water bottle.
-We will provide stowage for your personal gear and if you have forgotten anything essential, let us know, we will do our best to provide you with a backup.
+We will provide stowage for your personal gear.
+Please, if you are missing anything essential just let us know so we can help.

 Age, weight and skill

-Age- 12 yo minimum.
+12 years old.
 A rider of any age must show independent confidence to leave on a mountain trail.
-Though we expect that to be possible around twelve years of age, we realize it can vary either direction depending on the child and their experience level.
-Parents must be flexible, as we are, to match an experience to the abilities of their child.
-We can do many things without exposing a child to challenges above their ability.
-Sometimes just sitting a horse or riding while being led will be the high point of your kid’s vacation.
+Though we expect that to be possible around twelve years of age, we realize it can vary either direction depending on the child and their experience.
+We have made exceptions for "horsey kids" such as: kids who have and ride horses of there own, or take lessons, or other experience.

-Weight- 230 lbs.
-(105 kg) max.
+230 lbs.
+(105 kg).
 While there is much we can adapt to, there is little we can do to compensate for weight over our limits.
 We ask a lot of our horses and they rely on us to keep them safe.
-If you are over our limit, please be honest about your weight.
+There is an allowable gray area with regards to weight; this would apply to experienced riders or athletic build and abilities.
+If you are over our expressed limit please be honest about your weight.

-Mountain and desert weather can be tricky but still, more or less, predictable.
+You can pick your day, but you can't pick your weather.
+Mountain and desert weather can be tricky, but; at least in the short term, predictable.
 We understand that schedules are important and endeavor to keep to a schedule when that is possible.
 We also understand that nature will not adapt to us.
-Therefore, when we see the need to adapt we try.
-This could mean a later or earlier ride time, another day, or in some cases switching to a better location.
-If weather conditions prevent us from riding as planned and you are unable to modify your plan we will refund you.
+Therefore, when we see the need to adapt to weather or trail conditions, we try.
+So, when trail or weather conditions prevent us from riding as planned we may offer a later or earlier ride time, or if possible on another day, or it could be in some cases we might opt for a preferable trail.